ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### JSON Values as Trees of Nodes

-This document models the argument as a tree of JSON values, each with its own node.
+This document models the query argument as a tree of JSON values, each with its own node.
 A node is either the root node or one of its descendants.

-This document models the result of applying a query to the argument as a nodelist (a list of nodes).
+This document models the result of applying a query to the query argument as a nodelist (a list of nodes).

-Nodes are the selectable parts of the argument.
+Nodes are the selectable parts of the query argument.
 The only parts of an object that can be selected by a query are the member values.
 Member names and members (name/value pairs) cannot be selected.